 “A musician of great authority.” –– Richard Goode

 Born in Minneapolis, Minnesota, Tetzloff began his studies with Dr. Paul Wirth.
-He earned his Bachelor’s and Master’s degrees at Mannes College in New York, studying at the legendary Upper West Side campus with Piano Department Chair Pavlina Dokovska.
+He went on to earn his Bachelor’s and Master’s degrees at Mannes College in New York, studying with Pavlina Dokovska.
 Within his first year and a half of undergraduate study, he had won the school’s two largest awards: the Concerto Competition and the Nadia Reisenberg Competition.

 Tetzloff is an acclaimed writer.
 Huntley Dent in Fanfare Magazine praised his essay on Schumann for how it “explores (the music’s) intricacies deeper than any other pianist I’ve heard commenting on the piece.”
 He is currently at work on a collection of essays.